 The 2018 programme has not been finalised yet but here is the 2014 programme:

 Within two and a half days, from Friday afternoon to Sunday, the Principality of Monaco is going to be transformed into a real temple to turn back the clock.It is indeed about 50 years of motor racing will be commemorated, through 7 exceptional series:

 The changes from the previous edition are as follows:

 The Sports Cars’ race is open to models that participated in international competitions from1952 to 1955 included (and not only for 1953 and before Sports Cars).

 The famous jewellery and watch manufacturer "Chopard" and the bank "Credit Suisse"involved in major international events such as “Historic” races and “Concours d'Elégance” will be the partners of the Automobile Club de Monaco on the occasion of this ninth edition of the Grand Prix de Monaco Historique.

-We take an early morning train from Villefranche to Monaco and enjoy the day's racing.
+We either drive in to Monaco or take an early morning train from Villefranche to Monaco and enjoy the day's racing.

 At the end of the day's racing we return to our hotel for the final night of our tour with dinner overlooking the bay of Villefranche-sur-Mer, see photo below:

 Home | About Us | Tours & Prices | Hotels | Scenic Routes | Photo Gallery